 The conjoined twins of Rob Simpson and Murray Bishop – both new recruits to the club – provided a significant number of runs for the 4th XI when they were available, not least away at Winterbourne when their unbeaten 282 run partnership helped us to chase down the home side’s 346-8 with 2.3 overs to spare.
 Despite the aforementioned cancellations, a final day victory against the already-crowned league champions thanks to an excellent all-round bowling and fielding display – led by Ian Vaughan and Archie Joslin – ensured a place in Division 14 was retained.

-Off the pitch, I need to say a massive thank you to each and every one of our fantastic volunteers.
-Our captains do a tremendous job in leading their teams both on and off the field and the effort put in behind the scenes is fantastic, both from them and our Chair of Selectors Gareth Griffiths who is always happy to give his opinion.
+As I stand down as Chairman, I need to say a massive thank you to each and every one of our fantastic volunteers.
+Our captains do a tremendous job in leading their teams both on and off the field and the effort put in behind the scenes is incredible.
+I know it is hard work, and have really appreciated everything that they have done this year in particularly difficult circumstances.

 Equally our youth coaches – particularly Randal Leonard, Alex Harris, John Meadows, Richard Glynne-Jones and Paul Snelling – all do an excellent job and give up their time selflessly in order to help develop the next generation.
 Gaya Barnes deserves a special mention here too – we simply could not run the youth section without her!

 My thanks also go to everyone who has, in some way, volunteered over the last two years.
 I won’t try and name all of you, but whether your role has been part of the committee or simply doing the odd job around the club, I appreciate what each and every one of you has done and thank you all.

 Hopefully I am leaving the ship in a good position, and it will certainly be in good hands with Rossco.
 I look forward to 2019 with an air of excitement, and look forward to seeing you all back in winter nets in the near future.